datacol-io/datacol-io.github.io/docs/cli/infra-services.md

       --tiller-namespace string   namespace of tiller (default "kube-system")
 ```

-Afterwards you can install any Helm chart in Datacol Namespace on the cluster.
+Afterwards you can install any [Helm chart](https://github.com/kubernetes/charts) in namespace (`<stack-name>`) on the cluster.
 For example, Let's install redis on datacol stack -

     datacol helm install stable/redis

+### Interacting with Kubernetes

+  Though we provide a control-layer on top of Kubernetes, you can directly connect to cluster using `datacol kubectl` and go wild :), like -

+      datacol kubectl get pods,svc,deployments
+      datacol kubectl cluster-info
+      datacol kubectl apply -f redis-deployment.yaml